 A successful return to campus for the fall semester relies on our commitment to the health and safety practices and guidelines we have put into place.

-Additionally, the College is working to provide flexible and equitable academic and co-curricular options for the year, understanding that not all students may be able to or may choose not to return to campus but may still want to continue to make academic progress.
+Additionally, the College has provided flexible and equitable academic and co-curricular options for the year, understanding that not all students may be able to or may choose not to return to campus but may still want to continue to make academic progress.

-- We will expand the distance from which students can choose to commute to campus from their homes from a 30-mile radius to a 60-mile radius.
-If you live within 60-miles of the campus and are interested in commuting for the fall semester, please contact Residential and First Year Programs at firstname.lastname@example.org.
-Students must indicate their desire to commute by July 15.
+- We have expanded the distance from which students can choose to commute to campus from their homes from a 30-mile radius to a 60-mile radius.

 - More classes will be held in the evenings to allow us to keep class sizes small and maintain physical distancing.